Mitt Myth Bustin’ Blog

 Here are the 4 most common mistakes players make in caring for their baseball gloves:

-1. Not breaking in the glove properly.
+Not breaking in the glove properly.
 A new baseball glove can be stiff and uncomfortable to wear, but it's important to break it in properly to make it more pliable and easier to use.
 Players often make the mistake of trying to break in their glove inappropriately.
 For example, putting it in the microwave oven or getting it wet and beating it with a baseball bat.
 These and other such techniques can actually damage the leather.
-The best way to break in a baseball glove is to first apply a deep penetrating break-in oil, massage it into the leather (best of the leather is slightly warm) and play catch with it as often as possible.
+The best way to break in a baseball glove is to first apply the deep penetrating break-in oil, Advanced Leather Solutions makes as part of their Mitt-Spit product line, massage it into the leather (best of the leather is slightly warm) and play catch with it as often as possible.

 How to Correct These Mistakes